 Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

-The major is designed to expose students to the breadth of the discipline in Introductory Psychology and the 200-level core courses, Majors are required to complete at least one 200-level course in each of the four main content areas of psychology; Developmental, Social, Psychological Disorders, and Cognitive/Physiological Psychology.
+The major is designed to expose students to the breadth of the discipline in Introductory Psychology and the 200-level core courses.
+Majors are required to complete three area core courses, at least one in each of the two main areas of the curriculum: Area 1 Biopsychology, Cognitive, and Physiological Psychology; Area 2 Clinical, Developmental, Personality, and Social Psychology.
 In each content area the major concepts and theoretical perspectives are examined in greater depth.
-Upper-level (300-level and senior seminar) courses require majors to not only further develop their understanding of the specific areas but also to integrate theories and empirical findings across content areas.
+Upper-level (300-level and advanced seminar) courses require majors to not only further develop their understanding of the specific areas but also to integrate theories and empirical findings across content areas.

 Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation.

 Majors are required to take Psychological Statistics and Research Methods, preferably early in their Psychology coursework to provide this foundation.
 These courses are designed to place majors in the role of researcher as well as consumers of information.
 Through these classes our majors develop an understanding of the progression from development of a hypothesis and study design to assess questions of interest, determining the appropriate analyses to test a stated hypotheses, as well as understanding how to interpret statistical analyses.